SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-08-22-get-a-little-extra-help-with-dream-build-play-2017.markdown

 People are repeatedly coming back to the site now that the profile system is up and running.
 Reviewers, youtuber’s and review sites are already doing the rounds checking on the entries.

-There is a lot of weight behind this competition, not just from Microsoft but also from its partners, sponsors and a fair amount of media backing as well as the whole gaming community.&nbsp; Dream Build Play even in its early XNA days of Windows / Xbox and Phone always got a lot of attention.&nbsp; Now that the net has widened with so many more chances to win.
+There is a lot of weight behind this competition, not just from Microsoft but also from its partners, sponsors and a fair amount of media backing as well as the whole gaming community.
+Dream Build Play even in its early XNA days of Windows / Xbox and Phone always got a lot of attention.
+Now that the net has widened with so many more chances to win.

 > ### \*Note
 > You do not have to enter just one category, you can ENTER THEM ALL, with either the same game or multiple!